 Stress is one of the major contributors when it comes to hair loss during a shower.
 If you look back around three months of your life, you may be able to associate how your stress levels have contributed to your hair loss.
 A 2017 research review proved that increased hair shedding in the shower is often a result of telogen effluvium.
-In this condition, additional hairs go in the telogen phase.
+In this condition, additional hairs go into the telogen phase.
 These hairs are then shed more easily.

 Preventing Hair Loss

 If you think that your hair falling out in the shower is becoming increasingly more severe each day, there are some easy actions you can take at home to prevent it.
 The first thing is to learn to combat your stress levels.
 You can start this by: